jakob-bagterp/browserist/docs/user-guide/navigation/window-size.md

 ```

 #### Width
-Similarly, only set the width to a specific size if possible:
+Similarly, only set the width to a specific size, if possible:

 ```python linenums="1"
 from browserist import Browser